omniosorg/omniosorg.github.io/_docs/info/pxe.md

 # OmniOS Installation via PXE Boot

-These instructions show how to set up an OmniOS r151024 (or later) system as a network install server, and how to install another OmniOS system from it.
+These instructions show how to set up an OmniOS r151024 (or later) system as a network install server from which other OmniOS systems can be built.

 ## Install packages